 Antoinette van der Merwe is a professional artist now working and living in Stillbay, Western Cape in South Africa.
 Antoinette was born on 7 October 1969 and grew up in Rustenburg, North West.
 She matriculated at Bergsig High School with Art as a main subject.
 Her love to paint was encouraged when she moved from Rustenburg to Hartbeespoort Dam in 2001.
 There she enrolled at the Pieter Millard School of Art where she studied impressionism for almost 3 years.
-Antoinette also attended intensive workshops at Rene Snyman, an internationally awarded local artist who is a great inspiration to Antoinette, as well as Ina van Schalkwyk, recognized as one of South Africa’s masters.
+Antoinette also attended intensive and advanced workshops at Rene Snyman, an internationally awarded local artist who is a great inspiration to Antoinette.
+She also had the privilege to be taught by Max Ginsburg,a master artist from New York, US (numerous awards,Portrait Society of America) as well as Ina van Schalkwyk, recognized as one of South Africa’s master artists.

 Antoinette’s work has been inspired by John Singer Sargent, Sorolla, Monet and Antonio Mancini as well as South African Impressionists such as Hugo Naude, Gregoire Boonzaier, Frans Oerder, Alexander Rose-Innes and Adriaan Boshoff.

 “Painting has been my dearest friend for a very long time now.
 It has opened up a world of gratitude with a continual passion for what I am doing!”My skills and the priceless freedom to use them are the most sacred and faithful gifts I have.